jameshughes89/cs2XX-ComputerArchitecture/site/topics/logic/combinational-logic.rst

 * The number of OR gates depends on the number of desired output signals

-    * One OR gate for each output
+    * One OR for each output

-* The number of inputs to each OR gate depends on the number of decoded signals that could activate the OR gate's output
+* The number of inputs to each OR depends on the number of decoded signals that could activate the OR's output

     * The OR gates serve as a way to connect multiple gate outputs to a single output